Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

 Shanghai Museum & People’s Square/Park

 During colonial times following British invasion, what is today People’s Square used to be a horse-racing track.
 Now, this large green space in the heart of the city is home to the Shanghai government and a few museums.
+As a place to learn about Chinese history – and also people watch in the park – this is a great place to start seeing Shanghai in 1 day.

 Shanghai museum is free to visit and is located on the southern side of the park.
 This large museum contains over 140,000 individual paintings, sculptures and relics.
 You’ll want to arrive here as early as possible (opens at 9am; closed on Mondays) to avoid having to spend time queueing.
 However, the museum is currently only accepting reservations made online in advance with a maximum of 6000 people per day.